 Here’s an Onramp

 You could read pages and pages of this site, or get a much faster start with our Intro to ProxThink online course.
 Plus, knowing about proximity thinking will help you get more out of other projects at loughry.com that boost sustainable variety, vitality, and being more alive.
 In this online course you can take at your convenience, you’ll get a big-picture overview, new approaches and next steps, putting you, people you know and others on the road to being more alive.
 It includes an introduction to the ideas and concepts and an orientation to the website.
 You’ll also find out about four groups you can join, which leverage your new experiences with proximity thinking.
 There is no set price, but rather a minimum proxri, an approach designed for our networked world.
-Enroll at proxthink.thinkific.com.
+Learn more and sign up at proxthink.thinkific.com.